THERMAL SPRAY COATING

 Curtiss-Wright’s thermal spray coating service options produce cost-effective and high-performing coating that protects components from heat, wear, corrosion, fatigue, and oxidation.

-Our thermal coatings can repair damaged and worn components – such as gas and steam turbines – to original specification
+Thermal spray coating can repair damaged and worn components to original specifications.

 - Gas turbine engines

 - Combustion flame tubes

 - Mixing Blades